denyspoltorak/odt2wiki/README.md

 * Lists or images inside table cells.

+#### Unsupported with GitHub wiki

+A couple of features are not supported by the GitHub wiki engine:

+* Colorized text - GitHub aggressively removes colors.
+Though odt2wiki generates color tags, they are ignored.
+Colors may be supported in other output formats in the future.

 * Identical names for multiple wiki pages.
 This is a limitation of GitHub wiki engine - they don't support folders, therefore files with identical names but different paths are treated as duplicates.
 Please check the Pages sidebar on GitHub wiki to make sure that you don't have duplicates.
 Duplicates break cross-references and navigation - all the links lead to the first page.

 ## Usage

+odt2wiki generates markdown files which are the main content for wikis.
+Below is a general instruction, with target-specific steps outlined in the section that follow:

 1. You need an ODT document with outline levels set up.
 If they are, the table of contents in LibreOffice's navbar represents the structure of the document.